tobe2098/aberlloc/To-do notes.md

     4. Bins for different size allocations, cache to keep track of the memory per bin
 // Simplified jemalloc size class computation size_t size_class = pow(1.25, floor(log(size) / log(1.25)));
+!!-!!Scratch spaces as reset states of arenas with an offset parameter for the return type alloc. (option only for arenas that are not in limited size blocks/pages, as the scratch space has to be big.).

 6. Extend arena with logging, visualization, debugging features that can be enabled.

 7. Make an allocator that cannot be exploited: Ensure that the allocation does not raise security flaws in memory discovery (after free), or ASLR due to the page usage. (safeFree()?
 Zero the data?).
-Address and allocation randomization, setting memory to zero without compiler optimizing with `volatile`, ensure no under or overflows in memory writing by using guard pages, etc. Look in the conversation: https://chatgpt.com/share/67559d22-ac2c-8009-ba75-75b3c3dcbb0f
+Address and allocation randomization, setting memory to zero without compiler optimizing with `volatile`, ensure no under or overflows in memory writing by using guard pages, etc. Look in the conversation: https://chatgpt.com/share/67559d22-ac2c-8009-ba75-75b3c3dcbb0f, https://intmainreturn0.com/notes/secure-allocators.html

 inf.
 Convert real code
 inf+1.
 Adapt to also use WinAPI.